 Place two staples in the pad’s corners on the tread (just a couple of inches away from the actual edge of the rug pad) and three on the underside of the nosing – two on the sides and one in the middle.

-Installing the Runner Step 4: Lay Down Your Runner Rug
+Installing Carpet Step Four: Lay Down Your Runner Rug

 Lay your runner rug loosely on the staircase.
 This will give you an idea of exactly what you’re working with – were your calculations right so you have enough rug?
 Just how much extra do you have to play with?